I always delude myself, I guess, into thinking if I'm enjoying myself, maybe the listeners are.

 I believe the War Powers Act is stone cold unconstitutional.

-That means if George W. Bush, who was commander in chief, wanted to put us in Iraq and stay there as long as he wanted, the way you change that is change commanders in chief.
+That means if George W. Bush, who was commander-in-chief, wanted to put us in Iraq and stay there as long as he wanted, the way you change that is change commanders-in-chief.

-Now, as it so happened, he did get it's is it always better to get congressional approval?
+Is it always better to get congressional approval?

 Of course it is.

-And it is Congress that declares war, but there are all kinds of things you can do, short of actually declaring war.
+And it is Congress that declares war, but there are all kinds of things you can do short of actually declaring war.

 We're not declaring war on Libya necessarily.